You believe in the power of full-funnel marketing, right? Good!

 But which one should I use, Joe?
 I can’t answer that.
 Each account is going to perform differently.
 Consider creating an ad group for each keyword setting and see which one works better.
 You will never know until you test.

 I have no problem admitting I have gotten stuck in the audience rut a few times.
 Maybe you have, too.
 You’ve tried every remarketing audience you can think of using.
-You created so many custom intent and custom affinity audiences ((the two are now combined and simply called custom audiences) that you feel you’ve exhausted all your options.
+You’ve created so many custom intent and custom affinity audiences ((the two are now combined and simply called custom audiences) that you feel you’ve exhausted all your options.
 Well, when you’re in that rut, Google actually has a pretty good solution to help give you new options.

 When editing your audiences in an ad group, select the Ideas tab to get a list of auto-created custom intent audiences.
 Google can create custom intent audiences based on your remarketing lists, your Search campaigns, your user behavior, email lists (thanks to Customer Match being extended to the GDN), and more.
 Before adding any of the auto-created audiences to your ad groups, you can get a preview of some of the keywords Google has compiled together to get an understanding of if these audiences are a fit for your campaign or not.
 Now this is machine learning I can definitely get behind.

 In the summer of 2018, Google removed the option to exclude mobile app non-interstitials from the options of content exclusions in our campaign settings.
 Many of us went into our campaigns one day and saw this…

 Typically, the majority of the apps my ads have been placed on are pure junk, or I’m reaching an audience that will never care about what I’m trying to promote.
 Removing the option to exclude was an issue for my accounts.